 I am not saying any of these modules is broken, just that whenever we hit a request that needs some thought and discussion, there is no clear venue within Redmine to host that discussion, and no definitive way to link a bunch of resulting new issues to that discussion once the path forward is agreed.

-#5 Updated by Oshyan Greene over 7 years ago
+Updated by Oshyan Greene almost 14 years ago

 This echoes some thoughts I have based on my own experiences.
 The idea of attaching a forum thread to an issue is interesting and is similar to another feature request I was about to make, which is the ability to attach a discussion thread to a wiki page.
 Extending it to issues as well is a great idea.